Source and Self: surrender to connect

 We feel divided at times of resistance, doubt or pain.
 We seek to connect to our essence, looking for inner guidance.
 This search will continue our entire lives.
 The separation of the Source from the Self feels very real — even though, deep down, both are always joined.
 We find peace when we surrender to the Source.

-My clients ask me, and I ask myself: how do I stay connected to my Source?
+Often I ask myself: how do I stay connected to my Source?
 How can I connect with the depth of my being when I encounter resistance, when answers are missing and fundamental steps are yet to be taken?
-I would like to tell you about my experience by sharing a story, a basic principle and three gifts we can give to ourselves:
+I want to tell you about my experience by sharing a story, a basic principle and three gifts we can give to ourselves:

 And I felt that where water melts, opposites are joined.
-Not in the sense that they dissolve: water exists in the form of glacial ice and glacial stream, no better, no worse.
+Not in the sense that they dissolve: water exists in glacial ice and glacial stream, no better, no worse.
 In the melting process, a transformation takes place.
-When we allow ourselves to flow we can be within that which exists, be it pleasant or difficult.
-But sometimes we are stuck fast in the ice, caught in the division between true and false.
+When we allow ourselves to flow, we can be within that which exists, be it pleasant or difficult.
+But sometimes, we are stuck fast in the ice, caught in the division between true and false.